-Dover District Council is managing a £3.6m project on behalf of the Dover Town Team to improve the Market Square.
+Dover District Council managed the £3.6m project on behalf of the Dover Town Team to improve the Market Square.
 The project is funded by a grant of £2.44m from the Coastal Communities Fund and a £1.2m contribution from Dover District Council.
 Dover Town Council has also contributed to the project.

 The aim of the project is to attract more people to visit and shop in Dover by making the Market Square more welcoming for local residents and creating a focal point for visitors to the town centre.

 A paved space for performance where pedestrians can gather and interact, socialise and take in the views out of the Square.
 To make the square feel safe part of the square has been raised onto a platform to enable the public to sit comfortably above the traffic to Cannon Street and King Street and take on the views around the square.

 A water feature located in the centre of the square provides an ornamental feature that enlivens the space, but also creates a focus for children to play and families to congregate.
 The water feature will act as a wayfinder that will be unique and recognisable to Dover.

 Opportunities to sit have been increased with the introduction of more seats and terraced areas, where people can congregate.
 Around the Square pedestrian footways are widened next to the buildings to enable open air dining associated with the many businesses cafes and pubs.

 On the eastern side of the square a line of planting which has been added to introduce greening to Market Square.
 This provides some shelter and importantly a variety of colour and textures throughout the year.